• Share this on:

 Speed to market

-There are different ways to optimise manufacturing:
+There are different ways to shorten lead times:

 • Keep stock materials to increase flexibility.
 Source from fabric suppliers that work with stock yarns and that can help you reduce manufacturing time.
+To increase efficiency and speed, make sure you have all necessary materials available before starting production, including fabrics, zippers, buttons (and other trims) and packaging materials.

 • Confirm lab dips (a small swatch of fabric to define colour and its recipe before it goes for bulk dyeing), trims and style before the final order is placed.